Circular walk from Mousehole to Lamorna Cove

 The Rodda family started making clotted cream in their farmhouse kitchen in Scorrier in 1890, which was initially just sold locally.
 A breakthrough came in the 1920s when William Rodda developed a technique for preserving the cream in glass jars and this allowed it to be transported to London.
 Department stores such as Harrods and Fortnum & Mason soon made large orders, but as the Roddas only had 12 cows on their farm, they began buying cream from local farms to supplement their own herd.
 By the 1930s, the demand had further increased and production was being scaled up, despite the lack of electricity and water on the farm at this point.
 Although there have been advances in production equipment, food hygiene and packaging, and Rodda's clotted cream is now sold all over the world, the business model hasn't fundamentally changed and cream from local farms is still brought to Scorrier.
 The milk used in the cream comes only from Cornwall and the farms that supply Rodda's with their cream also need to meet high welfare standards.

 16. Climb down the stile and bear left onto the track.
-Follow this, which turns into a lane, until you reach a public footpath sign on the right.
+Follow this, which turns into a lane, until you reach a stone stile with a public footpath sign on the right.

 The first record of a settlement of Kemyel Crease is from 1283.
 It is based on the Cornish word cres, meaning "middle".